luebbertevan/animal-shelter-management-platform/spec.md

     -   Single state object instead of multiple useState hooks
     -   `useReducer` for complex form logic
     -   Form libraries handle this automatically
+-   **Runtime Validation:** Consider using a schema validation library like Zod for:
+    -   Validating API responses (ensuring data matches expected TypeScript types)
+    -   Form validation with type-safe error messages
+    -   Runtime type checking (TypeScript only provides compile-time checks)
+    -   This becomes especially valuable when integrating with external APIs or handling user input

 **Decision Point:** Revisit when adding more fields or if form management becomes cumbersome.